Self-Motivated Growing Neural Network for Adaptive Architecture via Local Structural Plasticity: Experiments

-Static-SMGrNN baselines share the same initialization and training hyperparameters as SMGrNN but disable the SPM, so no structural edits occur during training.
-Static-MLP baselines are conventional single-layer MLPs with fixed hidden sizes tuned per environment and trained with the same distillation loss and optimizer as SMGrNN.
+We compare SMGrNN against both fixed-topology and dynamic-topology baselines.
+The fixed-topology baselines include Static-SMGrNN and parameter-matched MLPs.
+Static-SMGrNN shares the same initialization and training hyperparameters as SMGrNN but disables the SPM, so no structural edits occur during training.
+The MLP baselines are conventional single-hidden-layer networks constructed with environment-specific hidden widths corresponding approximately to fixed parameter budgets relative to the final SMGrNN size.

+To strengthen the comparison with existing dynamic architecture methods, we additionally implement two representative dynamic-topology baselines: NEAT and a Neural Developmental Program (NDP) baseline.
+NEAT represents an evolutionary approach that jointly optimizes network topology and weights, whereas NDP represents a developmental growth process that constructs network structure through repeated local development steps.
+Both baselines are adapted to the same control benchmark tasks and evaluated on CartPole-v1, Acrobot-v1, and LunarLander-v3 using 10 random seeds.